delphix/dcs-for-azure-templates/documentation/guides/data-source-to-adf-type-mapping.md

     - Populate these columns with sample data.

 3. **Use ADF Data Flow Debugging**:
     - Open any data flow in ADF that reads from the data source.
-For example, use the "SourceData" activity in the `dcsazure_AzureSQL_to_AzureSQL_copy_df` data flow.
+For example, use the `Source1MillRowDataSampling` activity in the `dcsazure_AzureSQL_to_AzureSQL_discovery_df` data flow.
     - Enable "Data Flow Debug" mode.
-    - Navigate to the "Data Preview" tab of the "SourceData" activity and click "Refresh" to view the data preview.
+    - Navigate to the "Data Preview" tab of the `Source1MillRowDataSampling` activity and click "Refresh" to view the data preview.

 4. **Identify ADF Types**:
     - In the data preview, observe the data types of each column.